-OVERVIEW: Nicknamed "L.A." ... one of three captains for Fighting Irish in 2015-16 … has dished out more assists in her first two seasons (355) than any player in school history ... gifted point guard who took the reins of the Notre Dame offense prior to her rookie season and never looked back, starting all 77 games to date ... expected to take on larger leadership role on the court and in the locker room ... calm and composed demeanor helps keep Irish patient and poised in pressure situations ... strong ballhandler who makes wise decisions with the basketball in virtually all instances, owning a remarkable 2.29 career assist/turnover ratio (she has committed two turnovers or less in 68 of her 112 career games) ... quick and athletic player with excellent court vision who operates effectively in transition and half-court sets ... ability to break apart defenses with slashing drives to the hoop ... also possesses reliable perimeter game to keep foes honest ... sharp on-ball defender who can cause problems for opposition with fast hands and awareness of defensive positioning ... picks up new concepts very quickly.
+OVERVIEW: Nicknamed "L.A." ... has dished out more assists in her first three seasons (559) than any player in school history ... second among active NCAA Division I players in career assists and fourth in career assist average (4.99 apg.) entering 2016-17 season … one of three players in program history with multiple 200-assist seasons ... gifted point guard who took the reins of the Notre Dame offense prior to her rookie season and has never looked back, starting all 112 games to date (a school record) and leading Fighting Irish to 106-6 (.946) record in that time ... was team captain in 2015-16 and is one of program's strongest and most respected leaders on the court and in the locker room ... calm and composed demeanor helps keep Irish patient and poised in pressure situations ... has proven ability to raise her game in the postseason, averaging 13.5 points, 6.3 assists and 4.4 rebounds in the past two NCAA tournaments (nine games), with a 3.00 assist/turnover ratio, .549 field-goal percentage and four 20-point games (of the seven in her career) during that span ... strong ballhandler who makes wise decisions with the basketball in virtually all instances, owning a remarkable 2.29 career assist/turnover ratio (she has committed two turnovers or less in 68 of her 112 career games) ... quick and athletic player with excellent court vision who operates effectively in transition and half-court sets ... can break apart defenses with slashing drives to the hoop ... also possesses reliable perimeter game to keep foes honest ... sharp on-ball defender who can cause problems for opposition with fast hands and awareness of defensive positioning ... picks up new concepts very quickly.